Final report for GNC19-274

 To determine the spatial and temporal variability of N levels in irrigation water, water samples were collected and analyzed weekly during the growing seasons in 2018, 2019, and 2020 for nitrate and chloride concentration.
 To collect samples from the fields, we installed funnel systems on farms spanning a North-South gradient across the WCS.
 Funnel systems were simple, portable, and cost-effective, consisting of a funnel at canopy height, and using PVC pipe and a fence post to route water to a 3-gallon storage container on the ground.
 During the 2018 growing season, samples were taken from four farms, with five to six fields (each field serviced by a different well) sampled at each farm.
 We expanded the number of farms involved during the 2019 field season, for a total of six farms, with five to seven fields sampled at each farm.
 Due to the selling of one farm, only five farms were included in our sampling during the 2020 growing season.
 In order to balance both the temporal and spatial aspects of the research, roughly half the fields were repeated each year of the study.
 To allow for replication, three funnels were placed in each field, and each funnel was placed at a different point along the center pivot irrigation system.
 To account for precipitation, three funnels were placed at each farm in an area free of irrigation.
 In general, this approach allowed for the passive collection of irrigation water.
 While sampling from fields, rather than wells directly, meant that our water samples often included both irrigation and precipitation water, we were able to collect roughly ~90 samples a week, which would not have been possible otherwise.
 As a result of the passive system of sampling, back calculations were performed for each sample to account for any dilution that may have occurred due to precipitation.
 This study was not crop specific, and any field receiving regular irrigation was included.
 Throughout the three years of the study, a wide array of crops were grown on the fields sampled, including soybean, potato, sweet corn, field corn, cabbage, hemp, pea, carrot, and strawberry.

 Samples were analyzed for both nitrate and chloride using a liquid membrane, combination ion selective electrode.
 Nitrate and chloride concentration was determined by adding an ionic strength adjuster to each sample, and then measuring the voltage that occurs as a result of the ion exchange between the solution and membrane.
 To assess the accuracy of our lab analysis (with electrode probes) and determine whether any biases existed, 10% of samples were sent to the UW Stevens Point Water and Environmental Analysis lab and analyzed for N content using a Lachat Instruments Flow Injected Analyzer.
+When comparing the two methods, we found that the electrode approach overestimated N concentration.
+To correct for this, a correction factor was applied annually based on the linear regression bet fit line relating the two methods of N concentration measurement.
 Additionally, a subset of samples were also measured for Total Kjeldahl Nitrogen (TKN), which will allow us to determine how much N is being added during fertigation events (e.g. additional N is mixed with the irrigation water and applied to fields) and provide an additional component of the N budget.

 During the 2020 growing season, leaf level gas exchange measurements were taken using a LI-COR 6400xt portable gas exchange analyzer (LICOR Inc., Lincoln, Nebraska, USA).
 The portable system consists of an infrared gas analyzer, leaf chamber, and computer console, allowing for the control of light intensity, temperature, flow rate, relative humidity, and CO2 concentration.
 To measure photosynthesis and transpiration, an open system approach is taken, calculating photosynthesis and transpiration based on the differences in CO2 and H2O concentrations in in-chamber and pre-chamber air streams.
 Conceptually, rate of photosynthesis is measured as the difference between photosynthetic carbon assimilation and the CO2 that is lost during mitochondrial respiration.
 For the 2020 growing season, measurements focused on potatoes grown in a nitrogen rate trial.
 N rate treatments included 40, 240, and 360 lbs N/ac.
 Specific data collected included light response curves, CO₂ response curves, survey measurements, soil moisture data, and leaf C:N content.
-Analysis of potato ecophysiological data collected during the 2020 growing season is currently ongoing.
+Following photosynthesis measurements of response curves, each leaf was collected for future N content analysis and dried at 80ºC for 24h.
+In the spring of 2021, samples of at least 8-10 mg of leaf dry matter were ground and analyzed for total C and N via combustion at 900 degrees Celsius using a Flash EA 1112 CN Automatic Elemental Analyzer (Thermo Finnigan, Milan, Italy).

 Educational & Outreach Activities